talpah/apavahi/README.md

     DNSSDAutoRegisterVHosts On
 </IfModule>
 ```
 - In order for Apache to propagate names through mod-dnssd, Avahi must be started.
-If you plan to use this feature on boot, you must ensure Apache service is started after Avahi.
-On Debian, you might need to adjust the LSB headers for the Apache init script (/etc/init.d/apache2), by adding "avahi" at the end of the "Required-Start" tag, like so, and then run "update-rc.d apache2 defaults" as root, to reorder the startup sequence.
+If you plan to
+    use this feature on boot, you must ensure Apache service is started after Avahi.
+    On Debian, you might need to adjust the LSB headers for the Apache init script (/etc/init.d/apache2),
+    by adding "avahi" at the end of the "Required-Start" tag, and then run "update-rc.d apache2 defaults"
+    as root, to reorder the startup sequence.

 Explanations:
 ---
 - create-apache-vhost       - creates and activates a vhost in apache with specified data
 - publish-apache-aliases    - gets all non-local ".local" Web Services from Avahi and passes them to addalias.py
+- list-avahi-web-services   - lists all non-local ".local" Web Services from Avahi
 - addalias.py               - pushes CNAME records to Avahi for specified aliases
 - template.http             - this contains the Apache vhost template that will be used to create all new hosts